jvegter77/milestone-one-the-monkees/README.md

 UX

 This website is for fans of the monkees and for aspiring fans of the Monkees.
-It can be used for other bands as well as they wireframe in general is there.
+It can be used for other bands as well as the wireframe in general is there.

 User stories: